qcri-social/AIDR/Objectives-and-User-Needs.md

 # User Needs

-AIDR has two types of users: **operators**, who start and oversee the process of collection and classification, and **labelers**, who are contribute human intelligence through labeled examples.
+AIDR has two types of users: **operators**, who start and oversee the process of collection and classification, and **labelers**, who contribute human intelligence through labeled examples.

 ## User Needs: Operators